|Last update:||10 May 2019|

 A firmware update is available which changes the default state of the finger service to “disabled” when the device is reset to factory defaults.

 CVSSv3 scores are calculated in accordance with CVSS version 3.0 (https://www.first.org/cvss/user-guide)

-Successful exploitation of this vulnerability can lead to a denial of service on the affected device by causing it to crash.
+Successful exploitation of this vulnerability can lead to the disclosure of diagnostic information from the device.

 To determine a devices firmware level, select the “Settings”->“Reports”->”Menu Setting Page” menu item from the operator panel.
 If the firmware level listed under “Device Information” matches any level under “Affected Releases”, then upgrade to a “Fixed Release”.

 |CX510 & XC2132||LW71.GM7.P233 and previous||LW71.GM7.P234 and later|